ecloudvalley/Getting-start-AWS-SAM/README.md

 $ sam package --output-template-file package.yaml --s3-bucket <YOUR_BUCKET_NAME>
 ```

 - Now, we use the **deploy** command.
-Type the command below, **Cloudformation** will create the resources as defined in the template, and group them in an entity called a **stack** in Clouformation.
+Type the command below, **Cloudformation** will create the resources as defined in the template, and group them in an entity called a **stack** in **Clouformation**.
 Please replace "<YOUR_STACK_NAME>" with your stack name, you can name it yourself.

 ```
 $ sam deploy --template-file package.yaml --stack-name <YOUR_STACK_NAME> --capabilities CAPABILITY_IAM --region us-east-1
 ```

 - Please wait for a while.
-All of resources are being created, then you will see the message of "Successfully created/updated stack" as below.
+All of the resources are being created, then you will see the message of "Successfully created/updated stack" as below.

 <p align="center">
     <img src="images/019-SAM-DeploySuccess.png" width="70%" height="70%">